Simenb123/revy-audit-insights/README.md

 For classification models used across modules, see [docs/classification.md](docs/classification.md).
 For ledger upload column mappings, see [docs/upload-column-mappings.md](docs/upload-column-mappings.md).
 For running tests in CI see [docs/testing-ci.md](docs/testing-ci.md).

 For an overview of the database structure see [docs/database-overview.md](docs/database-overview.md).

+## Database Migrations

+The entire database schema is versioned in [`supabase/migrations`](supabase/migrations).
+There are 55 timestamped SQL scripts that create enum types, tables, triggers and row level security policies.
+Applying these migrations ensures all environments start with the same structure.
+See [docs/database-overview.md](docs/database-overview.md) for the most important tables and policies.

 ## Environment Setup